 Disproportionate Rates of Access to Educators (ESEA section 1111(g)(1)(B)): Describe how low-income and minority children enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers, and the measures the SEA will use to evaluate and publicly report the progress of the SEA with respect to such description.

 In 2012, SD DOE developed the South Dakota Student Teacher Accountability Reporting System (SD-STARS) as the state’s longitudinal data system.
 The goal is for SD-STARS to securely consolidate and link all educational data that currently resides within the SD DOE.
 This increases data availability for reporting and analysis used by districts and SD DOE.
-SD DOE plans to utilize SD-STARS to develop specific reports to analyze equity issues to ensure low-income and minority students enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by out-of-field or inexperienced teachers.
+SD DOE plans to develop specific reports to analyze equity issues to ensure low-income and minority students enrolled in schools assisted under Title I, Part A are not served at disproportionate rates by out-of-field or inexperienced teachers.

 Using three years’ worth of data, SD DOE will look at the teacher characteristics for the state and for Title I schools.
 First, SD DOE will look at student enrollment over those three years to determine which schools are in the lowest and highest quartile for percentage of minority students and percentage of students in poverty.
 Then, SD DOE will look at teacher characteristics over those three years for the high-minority/high-poverty schools compared to the low-minority/low-poverty schools.
 Next, SD DOE will look at the averages and standard deviation by the lowest and highest grouping of schools to determine if there are disproportionate rates of teachers by characteristic and report the findings on the school report card.